terraref/documentation/spatial-reference-system-data.md

 Gantry coord (x,y) is in meters and refer (0,0) to the bottom right of the gantry.
 MAC GPS is on all tractors; it has good precision but a static calibration error (2.5m discrepency); USDA GPS has similar precision and is accurate.
 Therefore, the geo coord we will concert to will all use USDA as reference.

 ### Availability of reference data
-Pylon coordinates in both MAC and USDA GPS; SE and SW coord in MAC
+Pylon coordinates in both MAC and USDA GPS; SE SW CW CE NW NE coord in MAC

 ### Gantry --> MAC (G2M)
 Given a gantry(x, y), the MAC(x, y) in UTM zone 13 is calculated using the [linear transformation formula](https://docs.google.com/spreadsheets/d/15OxGNJCMsQC4xUCvMiv8i-ERBx1hAKp_LiDIW31tIVA/edit?usp=sharing):